AliHumadi2000/Deal-with-semi-structure-data-in-python-/README.md

 # Deal-with-semi-structure-data-in-python-
-#2 convert semin structure data to data fram in python
+convert semi structure data to data fram in python